 Sophie Tessier holds a PhD from Lancaster University Management School.
 She is an associate professor in the Department of Accounting Studies and founder of the ACG (Association de Contrôle de Gestion), a network of researchers, teachers and practitioners interested in the broad area of management control in organizations.
 Her main field of interest is management control; she applies its concepts to the management of energy efficiency.

-Johanne Turbide, Professor, Department of Accounting Studies and Sustainable Development Director, HEC Montreal
+Johanne Turbide, Professor, Department of Accounting Studies, Sustainable Development Director and Secretary General, HEC Montréal

 Johanne Turbide holds a PhD in Industrial and Business from Warwick University, in England.
 She is currently Sustainable Development Director and cofounder of Pôle IDEOS which relates to social organizations.
 Her research and teaching interests focus on the governance, strategic and financial management of non-profit organizations.